WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Assumes successful completion of: [Installing: Pulling Image](#installing-pulling-image) and current terminal session connected to running dlw container.
 + ```mkdir -p /home/dlw/project/sample/component```
 + ```cd /home/dlw/project/sample```
-+ Execute ```dlw itest``` to install project called 'sample' and executes integration tests.
++ Execute ```dlw itest``` to install a project called 'sample' and perform integration tests.

-Once integration testing successfully completes, a Project called 'sample' will exist in the + <a href="#InstallingCreateHostProjectDirectory">host directory</a> specified by the ```dlwRun.sh``` script.
+Once testing successfully completes, a Project called 'sample' will exist in the + <a href="#InstallingCreateHostProjectDirectory">host directory</a> specified by the ```dlwRun.sh``` script.
 The Project through its Components, provides examples demonstrating various aspects of the dlw.
 For example, specifying a Component's command line arguments for a particular command like build or run to avoid having to constantly repeat static argument values on the dlw command line (see: "../sample/component/dlw_apache/context/run")

 + Use 'sample' as a sandbox to expolore various dlw options and their effects before applying these options to your own Project's Components.
 + The contents of the 'sample' project and local [Docker Registry](https://docs.docker.com/registry/) can be reverted at any time by running ```dlw itest```.

-### Creating a Project
+### Project Tutorial

+##### Project: Creation

+Create a minimal viable Project that builds a single Component.

 + Assumes successful completion of: [Installing: Pulling Image](#installing-pulling-image) and current terminal session connected to running dlw container.
 + Create a <a id="ConceptsProject">"Project" directory assigning it the desired Project's name.
-  + Ex: ```mkdir ~/project/sample``` given Project name of 'sample'.
+  + Ex: ```mkdir ~/project/xproject``` given Project name of 'xproject'.
 + Create the <a id="ConceptsComponentCatalog">Component Catalog</a> directory named "component" to manage a Project's Components.
   + Ex: ```mkdir ~/project/xproject/component```
 + Create one or more <a id="ConceptsComponent">Component</a> instance directories with the desired Component's name.